craftercms/docs/source/by-role/developer/common/adding-experience-builder.rst

    </@crafter.div>

 Next, let's do the repeat group and its items.
-We use ``@crafter.renderRepeatGroup`` to render repeat groups. :ref:`newIa-renderRepeatGroup` for all the available customizations and configuration.
+We use ``@crafter.renderRepeatGroup`` to render repeat groups. :ref:`renderRepeatGroup` for all the available customizations and configuration.

 .. code-block:: text
    :linenos: